 - Change in selected providers or suppliers.

-- Significant changes in the schedule, including development and delivery of new technologies.
+- Significant changes in the schedule, including the development and delivery of new technologies.

 - Significant changes in the project budget.